Jessica Mauboy discography

-Australian singer and songwriter Jessica Mauboy has released four studio albums, one live album, three soundtrack albums (including two individual soundtracks), one extended play, and thirty seven singles (including two as featured artist).
+Australian singer and songwriter Jessica Mauboy has released five studio albums, one live album, three soundtrack albums (including two individual soundtracks), two extended plays, and forty-four singles (including three as featured artist).
 Mauboy was the runner-up on the fourth season of Australian Idol in 2006, and subsequently signed a contract with Sony Music Australia.
 She released her debut live album The Journey in February 2007, which features songs she performed as part of the top twelve on Australian Idol.
 The album debuted at number four on the ARIA Albums Chart and was certified gold by the Australian Recording Industry Association (ARIA), denoting shipments of 35,000 copies.
 Mauboy briefly became a member of the Australian pop girl group Young Divas later that year, before resuming her solo career early in 2008.

 Mauboy released her debut studio album Been Waiting in November 2008, which peaked at number eleven on the ARIA Albums Chart and spent fifty-nine weeks in the top fifty.
 The album was certified double platinum, denoting shipments of 140,000 copies, and became the second highest-selling Australian album of 2009.
 The album was preceded by the lead single "Running Back", which features American rapper Flo Rida.
 The song peaked at number three on the ARIA Singles Chart and was certified double platinum.
 The second single "Burn" became Mauboy's first number-one song on the chart and was certified platinum.
 It also became Mauboy's first charting single internationally, reaching number 92 on the Japan Hot 100.
 Been Waiting also yielded three other successful singles which were certified gold, the title track "Been Waiting", "Because" and "Up/Down".